People Issues Resolution Coordinating Unit

 - Intake of clients’ issues regarding the services offered by the Ministry of Food Production

-- Referral of clients to relevant Divisions to address their first time issues (new applications).
+- Referral of clients to relevant Divisions to address their applications

-- Provide information on government services and expected time frames for services.
-We offer a “No wrong door policy”.
+- Provide information on Ministry services and expected time frame for delivery of the respective service

-- Provide timely resolution/feedback to issues emerging from Government services.
+- Provide timely resolution or feedback on issues emerging from Ministry services